mrabello23/algorithms-data-structures/docs/data-structures.md

 - adding items to the top is called push(element)
 - removing items from the top is called pop()
 - used in Graph Traversal algorithm called DFS
-- efficient add and remove operations
+- efficient add and remove operations (contant operations on the top element)
 - process data in same order that received
 - beneficial as a temporary container